MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 NOTE

-- If you do not need to set the cooking time, please skip the step (4) and (5).
-And the default cooking time is "09h00m".
+- If you do not need to set the cooking time, please skip steps (4) and (5).
+The default cooking time is "09h00m".

 - Opening the oven door or pressing ▷|| during operation will interrupt the current mode.
 Press ▷|| again to continue cooking.